 "Pre-pandemic" "Pandemic Alert" "Pandemic" "Recovery" No known casual human to human Human to human transmission Increased and sustained Infection/absenteeism rates drop to transmission of the virus.
 No cases on occurring but no cases on campus or in transmission of virus in the general levels which allow business practices to campus or in local community the local community population and cases in the local return to normal community Plan for organizational resilience and personnel succession within the organization.
 Prepare and periodically update personal contact information and emergency call lists.
 Where applicable, understand and prepare work-at-home plans for some or all personnel.
 Evaluate how organization will continue normal operations with potential for large employee absenteeism.
 Prepare and/or update action plans for individual areas with the focus on operating within minimal staffing levels.
 Review and update personnel succession plans and employee/staffing contact information.
 Evaluate outside contracts and service providers as a back-up measure to maintaining operational capability, and if necessary establish service contracts to implement.
-Report occurrences of employee absenteeism due to illness greater than one-day to the Pandemic Manager.
-Review current operations in order to implement work reductions to those essential functions/activities for the continued operation of the University and instructional services to students.
-Immediately report serious illness or death of campus personnel (whether occurring on campus or elsewhere) to the University Pandemic BCP Committee, and/or the Pandemic Manager.
-In the event of partial or full campus closure, implement department plan to cease All departments shall continue to monitor members of their organization for flu related symptoms, and/or absenteeism occurrences.
+1. Report occurrences of employee absenteeism due to illness greater than one-day to the Pandemic Manager.
+2. Review current operations in order to implement work reductions to those essential functions/activities for the continued operation of the University and instructional services to students.
+3. Immediately report serious illness or death of campus personnel (whether occurring on campus or elsewhere) to the University Pandemic BCP Committee, and/or the Pandemic Manager.
+4. In the event of partial or full campus closure, implement 1.
+All departments shall continue to monitor members of their organization for flu related symptoms, and/or absenteeism occurrences.
 Report occurrences to the Pandemic Manager.
-Restore university operations to as normal an operation as the situation would allow.
+2. Restore university operations to as normal an operation as the situation would allow.
 Report on operational capability to the University Pandemic BCP Committee.
-Evaluate and coordinate operational backlog, and report on any resource concerns to achieve full operational capability to the University Pandemic BCP Committee.
-Conduct an evaluation of the pandemic procedures and protocols, and report to the University Pandemic BCP Committee any opportunity for improvement and/or operations and to operate under the essential function concern.
-5 Monitor guidance and direction from protocol, as previously 5.
-Monitor guidance and direction from the University Pandemic BCP identified.
-Committee for potential changes in Committee for potential changes in
+3. Evaluate and coordinate operational backlog, and report on any resource concerns to achieve full operational capability to the University Pandemic BCP Committee.
+4. Conduct an evaluation of the pandemic procedures and protocols, and report to the University Pandemic BCP Committee any department plan to cease operations and to operate opportunity for improvement and/or concern. under the essential function 5.
+Monitor guidance and direction from protocol, as previously the University Pandemic BCP identified.
+Committee for potential changes in •

 5. In the event of a University closure, implement college/department plan to cease operations.
-Re-evaluate for effectiveness and applicability. alert status and/or institutional readiness. -- ---
+Reevaluate for effectiveness and applicability. -- ---